The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Please also see the How to Add SmallRye JWT directly section about using JWTParser without the HTTP support provided by quarkus-smallrye-jwt.

-If your application needs to accept the tokens with the encrypted claims or the encrypted inner-signed claims, all you have to do is set smallrye.jwt.decrypt.key.location pointing to the decryption key.
+If your application needs to accept tokens with encrypted claims or encrypted inner-signed claims, simply set the smallrye.jwt.decrypt.key.location property to point to the decryption key.

-If this is the only key property that is set, the incoming token is expected to contain the encrypted claims only.
-If either mp.jwt.verify.publickey or mp.jwt.verify.publickey.location verification properties are also set then the incoming token is expected to contain the encrypted inner-signed token.
+If this is the only key property set, the incoming token is expected to contain only encrypted claims.
+If either mp.jwt.verify.publickey or mp.jwt.verify.publickey.location verification properties are also set, then the incoming token is expected to contain the encrypted inner-signed token.

-See Generate JWT tokens with SmallRye JWT and learn how to generate the encrypted or inner-signed and then encrypted tokens fast.
+See Generate JWT tokens with SmallRye JWT and learn how to generate the encrypted or inner-signed and then encrypted tokens quickly.

-io.smallrye.jwt.auth.principal.DefaultJWTCallerPrincipalFactory is used by default to parse and verify JWT tokens and convert them to JsonWebToken principals.
-It uses MP JWT and smallrye-jwt properties listed in the Configuration section to verify and customize JWT tokens.
+The io.smallrye.jwt.auth.principal.DefaultJWTCallerPrincipalFactory is the default implementation used to parse and verify JWT tokens, converting them into JsonWebToken principals.
+This factory relies on the MP JWT and smallrye-jwt properties, as described in the Configuration section, to validate and customize JWT tokens.

 import java.nio.charset.StandardCharsets;